YevaUsatova/animal-kingdom/README.md

 # Animal Kingdom

-This project provides fun facts about animals ....
+This project provides fun facts about animals that are on the pictures.

 # How do you install this project?